Meet the candidates for the office of District 7 Hawkins County Commissioner

 ROGERSVILLE — There are six candidates running for Hawkins County Commission District 7 in the May Republican primary.

-All of the candidates were asked five questions.
+All of the candidates were asked the same five questions.
 Below are the unedited responses from two of the candidates.

 Why did you decide to run for Hawkins County commissioner?